bartoszwalicki/sensorhub/README.md

 * Sequelize
 * sequelize-typescript

-## Frontend
-TODO

 ## Monorepo
 Monorepo is managed by [rush](https://rushjs.io/) backed by [pnpm](https://github.com/pnpm/pnpm) package manager.
 I strongly recommend to get familliar with this projects.
 They are easy to use and helps with some common monorepo problems. pnpm is also ultra fast!
+At this point repo contains only backend code.

 ## Build & run
 Project is dockerized, feel free to execute `docker-compose up`.
 Inspect `docker-compose.yml` for informations about software running on given ports.